isomerpages/moe-tampinessec/_others/Parents/Straits Times School Pocket Money Fund.md

 <h3><strong>Application for Straits Times School Pocket Money Fund</strong></h3>
 <p>&nbsp;Dear Parents/Guardians,</p>
 <p>&nbsp;We are pleased to inform you that applications for The Straits Times
-School Pocket Money Fund will be opened from&nbsp;<strong>5 August to 11 September 2025</strong>.</p>
+School Pocket Money Fund will be opened from&nbsp;<strong>20 January to 13 February 2026 (for Sec 1 pupils only)</strong>.</p>
 <p>&nbsp;This fund aims to support students from families in needs.</p>
 <p>&nbsp;Successful applicants will receive a monthly allowance of $100,
-disbursed through the school starting from January 2026.</p>
+disbursed through the school starting from June 2026.</p>
 <p>&nbsp;Eligibility criteria for the fund are as follows:</p>
 <ul data-tight="true" class="tight">
 <li>